Niksonber/Tic-Tac-Toe-AI/README.md

 # Tic-Tac-Toe-AI
-Minimal implementation of Tic Tac Toe AI using MinMax algorithm with interface used to teach AI concepts
+Minimal implementation of Tic Tac Toe AI using MiniMax algorithm with interface used to teach AI concepts

 ![](images/usage.gif)